EsotericSoftware/spine-scripts/photoshop/README.md

 * `[merge]` Layers in the group are merged and a single image is output.

 **Layer names:**
+* The layer name is used for the attachment or skin placeholder name, relative to any parent `[skin]` or `[folder]` groups.
+Can contain `/` for subfolders.
-* `[path:name]` Specifies the image file name, which can be different from the attachment name.
-Whitespace trimming is required.
+* `[path:name]` Specifies the image file name for the layer, if it needs to be different from the attachment name.
 Can be used on a group with `[merge]`.

+If a layer name, folder name, or path name starts with `/` then parent layers won't affect the name.

 ## Blending modes